SaraAlert/SaraAlert/app/javascript/tests/README.md

       "<rootDir>/app/javascript/tests"
     ],
 ```
-All of the test files located in the component test folder set here will run with `yarn run test`.
+All of the test files located in the component test folder set here will run with `npm run test`.

 ### Running

-When running the tests for the first time, run `yarn install` to install the required libraries.
+When running the tests for the first time, run `npm install` to install the required libraries.

 To run all the react component tests:
 ```
-yarn run test
+npm run test
 ```

 To run individual react test files:

 ```
-yarn test <test_file_path>
+npm test <test_file_path>
 ```

 You may also use add the `--watch` flag at the end to have tests automatically re-run on file save.
 This can be useful for development.